masmovil/rx-gcloud-connectors/firestore/README.md

 }
 ```

-3. Add `GCLOUD_KEY_PATH` environment variable to your project, pointing to your keyfile.json
+3. Add `GOOGLE_APPLICATION_CREDENTIALS` environment variable to your project, pointing to your keyfile.json
 4. *(Optional)* Add `DB_THREAD_POOL_SIZE` environment variable to your project.
 Default value is set to the amount of cores * 2.

 ## API methods